percona/everest-doc/docs/reference/known_limitations.md

 **Workaround**: To prevent this, manually delete any backups created with versions prior to 1.0.0 by using the **Delete** action on the **Backups** page before deleting the database.

+- You cannot change the bucket name for a specific backup storage.
+Doing so will make any backups taken for that bucket unusable.

 ## Scheduled backups